libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 881892:36.65
 ```

-And here's libvips 8.14:
+That's 900mb of peak memory and 37s of run time.
+Here's libvips 8.14:

 ```
 $ /usr/bin/time -f %M:%e vips dzsave CMU-1.svs x
 704360:19.50
 ```

-Almost twice as fast, and noticably less memory use.
+Almost twice as fast, and noticably lower memory use.
 This all comes from the
 new threading system.

 This new release has another feature which can improve slide read